Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 You’ve probably heard that “sugar makes you fat.”
 And rightfully so: there’s a large body of evidence that shows a correlation between increased sugar intake and obesity.

-But what about fruit?
+But what about fresh fruit?

 But according to the Centers for Disease Control and Prevention, 76 percent of the U.S. population doesn’t get the recommended amount of fruit per day.
+And there are published studies that eating fruit can help prevent weight gain when consumed in a healthy, balanced diet.

 So who’s right?